Create a report in the Power BI service by importing a dataset

 Add an area chart and slicer to the report

 Our CMO has some additional questions for us to answer.
-She'd like to know how sales this year compare to last year.
-And, she'd like to see the findings by district.
+They'd like to know how sales this year compare to last year.
+And, they'd like to see the findings by district.

 Deselect the gauge.
 In the Fields pane, select Sales > This Year Sales > Value and select Sales > Last Year Sales.